emily1618/Data-Portfolio/CHEATSHEET/README.md

 Limiting the depth of a single decision tree is one way we can try to make a less biased model.
 Another option is to use an entire forest of trees, training each one on a random subsample of the training data.
 The final model then takes an average of all the individual decision trees to arrive at a classification.
 This is the idea behind the random forest.

 #### Decision Tree
-Each branch of tree represents a possible decision.
-Can be use on classification and regression.
-Reduce entropy and caculate the gain.
+Each branch of the tree represents a possible decision.
+Can be used on classification and regression.
+Reduce entropy and calculate the gain.

 ![node](https://user-images.githubusercontent.com/62857660/156621764-1048de9b-f744-4d98-bed3-bf8b37e54be3.JPG)

-Good: Simple to understand and data prep, able to handle numerical and categorical, non linear paramter don't affect performance
+Good: Simple to understand and data prep, able to handle numerical and categorical, non-linear parameter don't affect performance
 Bad: Can be overfit